-Our ad today serves up an ad for a service that gave many people their first taste of electronic mass communication: CompuServe.
+Our ad today loads up a service that gave many people their first taste of electronic mass communication: CompuServe.
 Back in the “good” old days, you had a couple of options if you wanted to go online: a local dial-up BBS, or a nationwide equivalent like CompuServe, one of the larger players in the forming market.
 Here is the ad, from a 1985 issue of Compute’s Gazette:

 The CompuServe service still lingers on today as a web portal, in a collaboration between it and another prehistoric Internet fossil: Netscape.